Joey Bart: Major leagues

-Bart began the 2022 season with San Francisco, but scuffled in his brief look and was optioned down to Triple-A Sacramento on June 8, after the Giants traded for Austin Wynns.
+Bart began the 2022 season with San Francisco, and hit his first career home run off of Miami Marlins starter Sandy Alcántara on April 8.
+Bart struggled in his brief look and was optioned down to Triple-A Sacramento on June 8, after the Giants traded for Austin Wynns.
+Playing in a career–high 97 games, Bart again had difficulty keeping up with the bat, as he slashed .215/.296/.364, to go with 11 home runs and 25 RBI.